About Me

 At the planetary scale, this extends to connecting global frameworks with local context, weaving relationships between organizations operating across scales, and cultivating the conditions under which planetary identity (the shared recognition that Earth is a place we all emerge from and depend on) can take root and reinforce itself.

-For community members at any scale who want to get involved but aren't sure where to start, please reach out!
+For community members at any scale who want to get involved but aren't sure where to start, please reach out.
 Part of what I do is help people locate themselves within larger systems and identify where their particular capacities have the most leverage.
+If you live in Sevenoaks or the Darent Valley and are interested in community land stewardship, community energy, or ecological governance, those are the most active entry points right now.

 For patrons, it is important to understand what sustained support actually enables.
 Much of the most consequential work is invisible by conventional measures, such as the relationships that take months to build before coordination becomes possible, the continuous sensemaking that prevents wasted effort, and the cross-scale translation that keeps local action coherent with planetary direction.
 These processes don't produce immediate deliverables.
 They produce the conditions under which genuine systems change becomes possible.
 Portfolio patronage funds this substrate.